 Free convection occurs when the heat that is radiating from the body heats up the air close to the skin- the warm air then raises away from the skin.

-Forced convection is when an external force moves the air – like a wind or you are moving your hand thru the coat or when the dog moves, and the hair is moving due to that movement.
+Forced convection is when an external force moves the air – like wind or you are moving your hand thru the coat or when the dog moves, and the hair is moving due to that movement.

 Free convection plays a small role in the total heat transfer while forced convection can have a great impact on it.

-A so called “boundary layer” develops at the surface of the skin and thru out the coat – the layer starts at the skin where the air temperature is the same as on the skin and it ends above the coat surface where the air can mix with the air that surrounds the dog and reach the same temperature as the environment.
+A so-called “boundary layer” develops at the surface of the skin and thru out the coat – the layer starts at the skin where the air temperature is the same as on the skin and it ends above the coat surface where the air can mix with the air that surrounds the dog and reach the same temperature as the environment.

 If the air temperature is higher than the skin temperature heat will be GAINED by convection (stockman 2006) –so the coat can’t “catch” cold air if it’s a warm day.

-A lot of things affect the heat transfer thru the layers – the thickness of the coat-the length of the coat – the shape of the dog/area the heat is radiating from, the difference in the temperature within the layers, winds that blow thru the coat – how strong it is and from what angle is blows, the dog’s movement and more….
+A lot of things affect the heat transfer thru the layers – the thickness of the coat-the length of the coat – the shape of the dog/area the heat is radiating from, the difference in the temperature within the layers, winds that blow thru the coat – how strong it is and from what angle is blowing, the dog’s movement and more….